inivekin/abosa/abosa.typ

 I was my ghost in selfish haunt, an if my nature took tae search,
 I could have had all that I want?
-Eyebrows furrow wi deeper crease in tension stretching riotous, attention slips like mask tae ease prodromal, pulsing tinnitus.
+My brows hae furrowed deeper crease in tension stretching riotous, attention slips like mask tae ease prodromal, pulsing tinnitus.